Singapore

 ☀️ Climate

 Averag yearly temperature is 🔥 27 °C and very hot.
-Current 3 months (April, May and June) average is 🔥 28 °C and very hot.
-Current season (spring) is 🔥 27 °C and very hot.
+Current 3 months (December, January and February) average is 🔥 26 °C and very hot.
+Current season (winter) is 🔥 26 °C and very hot.

 About seasons: Remember that seasons in Southern Hemisphere are opposite of the Northern one.
 This means that in Argentina and Australia, winter begins in June.
 Currently season averages are rendered according Northern Hemisphere.